 - make the next step easy to access.

 When you’re designing the site, making sure the user accomplishes each task is vitally important.
-However, achieving their objection usually consists of a series of small tasks, and it’s the relationship between tasks that creates the entire experience.
+However, achieving their objection usually consists of a series of small tasks, and it’s the relationship between tasks that create the entire experience.
 Each page on your site needs to help build this chain of tasks.

 There are three types of pages on your site: